deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 He would have vented again, if there'd been anything left in his system to manage it.
 Each one of the deathworlders was wrapped head to toe in equipment that had a dull, functional appearance to it, and carrying their weapons with apparent ease when he doubted that he himself would have been able to lift them unassisted.

 "Fuckin' 'ell, boys!"
 Exclaimed the biggest one of them, probably the one that had accelerated his table across the room, where two of the others were using it for cover against any potential targets that might come through the door.
-"And I thought the fuckin' robo-worms smelled bad!”
+"And I thought the fuckin' robo-worms smelled bad!"

 "Mind on the job.
 You.
 Name."
 The new speaker, clearly a ranking individual, addressed Nmrb directly.